There are some things you just can't help but push off (and off, and off) — and taxes are one of them.

-Well the eleventh hour has arrived, and if you haven’t even downloaded a 1040 yet, it might behoove you to file for a six-month extension, which gives you until October 16 to file your taxes.
+If you're in the eleventh hour without having even downloaded a 1040 yet, it might behoove you to file for a six-month extension, which gives you until October 15 to file your taxes.
 Here’s how to do it:

 Yes, I know what you’re thinking: “But I thought this whole ‘filing an extension’ thing meant that I wouldn’t have to pay my tax bill for another six months.”
 Wrong.
 You’re just giving yourself more time to get all your paperwork in order and file your 1040; the government still wants your money on time.